madMAx43v3r/mmx-node/docs/MMX_script.md

 As in JavaScript: Arrays, Maps and Objects are reference counted.

-This means "copying" by assignment does not make a deep copy, it only copies the reference:
+That means "copying" by assignment does not make a deep copy, it only copies the reference:
 ```
 const array = [1, 2, 3];
 const tmp = array;